A Beginners Guide to Raising Baby Chickens

 • Get notoriously friendly breeds!
 Read my blog post about our favorite family-friendly breeds!

 • Start talking to them.
 I call mine “girls.”
 When I go outside, I say, “Hey girls!” and they come running.
+Or I say, “Here, chick, chick, chick, chickens!”

 • Name them.
 This might seem funny, but all the chickens I regularly hold have names.
+This is more for us, but it really connects you to them, especially when letting your kids have a say in what their names are.